 Don’t be intimidated by the canning process.
-In many cases, it’s really just a matter of boiling your jars for 15-30 minutes (always follow the directions on your canning recipe) to heat the internal contents and destroy any harmful bacteria.
+In the simplest recipes, it’s really just a matter of boiling your jars in water bath canner to heat the internal contents and destroy any harmful bacteria.

 So which canning supplies are the most essential and which ones are optional?

 - Water bath canner (We have this one)